 Greek Gods and Goddess’s names and powers list

 When we think about Greek myths or marvel movies, we always remind the Gods because they are the main pillar of Greek history or myths.
-Knowing about the Gods/goddesses is mandatory before reading or writing any Greek mythology.
+Knowing about the Gods/goddesses is mandatory before reading or writing about Greek mythology.
 So let’s get into it.

 Zeus is the ruler of all the divinities of Mount Olympus.
 He is the god of the sky and thunder.
-Also, he is often portrayed with a scepter in one hand and a thunderbolt in the other, which are both symbols of his authority.
+Also, he is often portrayed with a scepter in one hand and a thunderbolt in the other, both symbols of his authority.
 His wife is Hera, who is also his sister.

 Learn more: 5 Books About Zeus God